RohanAlexander/telling_stories_with_data/_book/98-assessment.md

 - For your paper you have not just copy/pasted the code from the original paper, but have instead used that as a foundation to work from.
 - Your paper has a link to the associated GitHub repository and the DOI of the Social Science Reproduction Platform replication that you conducted.
+- You have referenced everything, including R. Strong submissions will draw on related literature in the discussion (and other sections) and would be sure to also reference those.
+The style of references does not matter, provided it is consistent.

 ### FAQ